MVO2015/mydiary/README.md

 mydiary
 =======
 This is experimental project and is under construction.
-Please, do not fork or copy.
+Please, do not fork, clone or copy.

 A Symfony project created on January 16, 2017, 9:19 pm.